ultravioletrs/cube-docs/docs/api/embeddings.md

 ### Notes

 - Embeddings are **domain-scoped**
-- Input text is processed securely inside a TEE
+- Input text is processed securely inside a Trusted Execution Environment (TEE)
 - Cube AI does **not** store embeddings or perform retrieval
 - Use embedding models such as `nomic-embed-text` for best results